 Trump!
 Ousting Trump in order to preserve business as usual is not a lasting answer, not by a long shot.
 Get rid of the guy, yes, and not a moment too soon!
-Toss the sucker in the great ash heap of history where he can rot with the rest of the scum.
+Toss the sucker in the ash heap of history where he can waste away with the rest of the scum.

 It’s happening in Britain right now.
-Theresa May, prime minister extraordinaire, and by extraordinaire we mean a disaster in the making, is trying to deliver the claptrap Messrs.
-Boris Johnson and Michael Gove campaigned for, all that extra money that doesn’t exist, all the false promises regarding British sovereign might etc, the return of the good old days of the Empire, all that bollocks AKA baloney, she’s trying to deliver on those promises, and she will fail monumentally because it’s all horseshit.
+Theresa May, prime minister extraordinaire, and by extraordinaire we mean a disaster in the making, is trying to deliver the claptrap for which Messrs.
+Boris Johnson and Michael Gove campaigned, all that extra money that doesn’t exist, all the false promises regarding British sovereign might, British pride, the return of the Empire’s good old days, all that nonsense, she’s trying to deliver on these promises, and she will fail monumentally because it’s all horseshit.

-Plus the pathologically xenophobic and utterly bigoted legacy of UKIP’s Nigel Farage and his unreasonable and mendacious and hateful rhetoric on minorities.
+Plus the pathologically xenophobic and utterly bigoted legacy of UKIP’s Nigel Farage and his unreasonable, mendacious and hateful rhetoric on minorities.
 Britain has to deal with that, too.

-It’s happening in the UK right now, the nutjobs taking charge and trying to carve out a new direction for the British nation, heading down the drain.
+It’s happening in the UK right now, the nutjobs taking charge, carving out a new direction for the British nation, heading down the drain

-Let’s see if it happens in the USA, too.
-Let’s see if Trump’s the one to do it, or if it will be someone else; Trump 2.0, the sequel . . . the Aliens to Trump’s Alien.
+Will it happen in the USA, too?
+Let’s see if Trump’s the one to do it, or if it will be someone else; Trump 2.0, the sequel.
+The Aliens to Trump’s Alien.

 Tall task, isn’t it?

 Yes, the system as it stands is a major problem.
 If it weren’t, we wouldn’t be in this damn mess in the first place.
 We wouldn’t have Trump to deal with.